William Hill's Topping extends stay as CEO

-LONDON May 9 William Hill, Britain's largest bookmaker, said on Thursday its chief executive Ralph Topping would lead the group until at least the end of 2015, having originally been expected to step down at the end of this year.
+LONDON William Hill (WMH.L), Britain's largest bookmaker, said on Thursday its chief executive Ralph Topping would lead the group until at least the end of 2015, having originally been expected to step down at the end of this year.

 William Hill said in June 2011 that it would retain Topping until at least the end of 2013, but said on Thursday Topping wanted to continue in the role until at least the end of 2015.